EliaFantini/FastNRTF/README.md

 results in a roughly 10x reduction in training time and a minimum required VRAM of 6GB, while still producing high-quality relighting renderings.

+The code is based on the [Neural Radiance Transfer Field](https://github.com/LinjieLyu/NRTF) framework and contains some functions and code snippets borrowed from their repository.
+Their code serves as the foundation for the present implementation.
+Additionally, a portion of the code from [Nvdiffrecmc](https://github.com/NVlabs/nvdiffrecmc) has been incorporated in order to correctly load their material model into Blender.

 ## Author